dwmkerr/angular-memory-leaks/article/README.md

 ### Method 4: Heap Snapshots

-The final method of identifying memory leaks is the most controlled.
+The final method of identifying memory leaks is the most sophisticated and finely controlled.
 We will take snapshots at specific points in time and analyse the differences between them.
 To take a snapshot, we go to the Profiles view and choose 'Take Heap Snapshot':

 {<13>}![Take Heap Snapshot](/content/images/2015/03/TakeHeapSnapshot.png)